-Last Thursday it was revealed that one in four people (26%) who have died in hospital in England following a diagnosis of coronavirus also had diabetes.
+A study from NHS England revealed that one in three people (33.2%) who have died in hospital in England following a diagnosis of coronavirus also had diabetes.
 We know this statistic raised a lot more questions than it did answers, and it may have left you feeling increasingly worried.

-Today, NHS England has provided new data about the specific groups of people with diabetes who are at a greater risk of dying if they catch coronavirus.
+NHS England looked at data about the specific groups of people with diabetes who are at a greater risk of dying if they catch coronavirus.
 So we now know much more detail about the people with diabetes who sadly died in hospitals in England between March and May 2020.

 What the latest coronavirus statistics tell us

 This data shows that, for those who become so unwell with coronavirus that they need to go to hospital, the risk of dying is higher for people living with diabetes than people without the condition.
-But it’s vital to remember the overall risk is still very low and will reduce even further as cases of coronavirus decline.
+But it’s vital to remember that for most people the overall risk is still very low and will reduce even further as cases of coronavirus decline.

 If you have diabetes, you are no more likely to catch coronavirus than anyone else.
 And the majority of people who do get coronavirus – whether they have diabetes or not – will have mild symptoms and don’t need to go into hospital.